-2.1 Expression Profiles
+2.1.
+Expression Profiles

-In our study we used the publicly available expression profiles from Brown's group at Stanford University [10, 11].
+In our study we used the publicly available expression profiles from Brown's group at Stanford University ^{8,9}.
 The source of these profiles were 8 different microarray experiments under different conditions.
 They can be categorized into the following 4 types, (i) the mitotic cell division cycle, (ii) sporulation, (iii) temperature and reducing shocks, (iv) gene expression in the the budding yeast during the diauxic shift.
 These experiments resulted in a total of 79 measurements, however, not all genes have the entire set of the 79 measurements because each experiment was performed on a different subset of genes.
 We treat those missing values as zero.
 The 79 measures are base 2 logarithms of ratios of intensities scanned from two separate fluorescence dye images, which were obtained after hybridization.
 Even though the whole yeast genome contains 6275 genes, the arrays used in the above experiments contained only 2467 genes.
 Out of expression profiles for those 2467 genes, we used 2462 profiles by discarding profiles for genes that do not appear in the MIPS database.
 Section 2.2 describes the database in detail.

-2.2 Gene Functional Class Assignment
+2.2.
+Gene Functional Class Assignment

 Determining the functional class of the different genes is very much an ongoing process and to a large extent one of the key steps in understanding the genomes of the various species.
-Fortunately, in the case of the yeast genome, there exist extensive annotations for a large fraction of the genes.
-For our study we used the functional annotations that are available in the MIPS database [21, 20, 22, 23].
-As of the time of this writing, the MIPS database defines a total of 249 gene function classes, organized in a tree structure.
+Fortunately, in the case of yeast, there exist extensive annotations for a large fraction of the genes.
+For our study we used the functional annotations that are available in the MIPS database ^{20,19,21,22}.
+As of the time of this writing, the MIPS database defines a total of 249 gene functional classes, organized in a tree structure.

 Based on the amount of information that is known for each gene, the MIPS database assigns it to one or more nodes of the tree of function classes.
 Genes for which detailed functional information is known tend to be assigned towards the leaves of the tree (i.e., more specific classes), whereas genes for which the information is more limited tend to be assigned at the higher-level nodes of the tree, (i.e., more abstract classes).
 Out of the total number of 6275 genes of the yeast genome, MIPS provides at least one annotation for 3902 genes.
 For example, a gene YBR069C is assigned a function named amino-acid transport.
-Because amino-acid transport is a sub-function of amino-acid metabolism which is also a sub-function of the top-level function METABOLISM, YBR069C has all those functions, {amino-acid transport, amino-acid metabolism, METABOLISM, i.e., a function at a node and all the functions of its path to the top-level node.
-A gene also may have functions assigned from multiple branches.
-For the case of YBR069C, it has functions from the top level category METABOLISM and its subcategories as well as ones from other top level classes TRANSPORT FACILITATION, CELLULAR TRANSPORT AND TRANSPORTMECHANISMS and CELLULAR ORGANIZATION and their subcategories.
-As a result of this functional class assignment, each gene has 3.4 functions assigned on the average.
-All the 2462 genes in the expression profile dataset described in Section 2.1 do have at least one functional annotation.
-The distribution of the number of classes at the different levels of the tree is shown in Table 1.
+Because amino-acid transport is a sub-function of amino-acid metabolism which is also a sub-function of the top-level function METABOLISM, YBR069C has all those functions, {amino-acid transport, amino-acid metabolism, i.e., a function at a node and all the functions of its path to the top-level node.
+A gene also may have functions from the top level category METABOLISM and its subcategories as well as ones from other top level classes TRANSPORT FACILITATION, CELLULAR TRANSPORT AND